Review of top quark mass measurements in CMS: Conceptual and experimental aspects of top quark mass measurements

 Figure~\ref{fig:Run1Run2Rad} shows the evolution of central prediction and radiation uncertainties from \Run1 to \Run2 compared to measurements at 13\TeV.
 The jet multiplicity \njets~\cite{CMS:2018tdx} is sensitive to ME scale, ME-PS matching, and ISR uncertainties, while the angle between groomed subjets \DRg~\cite{CMS:2018ypj} strongly depends on the FSR and its uncertainties.
 The FSR uncertainty in the \Run2 legacy sample is significantly reduced due to an NLO scale compensation term~\cite{Mrenna:2016sih}.

-\cmsParagraph{Alternative ME generators} Alternative MC samples were generated in \Run1 using the \POWHEGv1 NLO generator, and their difference was included as a systematic uncertainty.
+{\tolerance=800 \cmsParagraph{Alternative ME generators} Alternative MC samples were generated using the \POWHEGv1 NLO generator in \Run1, and their difference was included as a systematic uncertainty.
 In \Run2, alternative samples have been produced with \MGvATNLO and FxFx merging~\cite{Frederix:2012ps}, including up to three additional partons at NLO.
-As these samples were missing matrix-element corrections to the top quark decays~\cite{Frixione:2023hwz}, they were not suitable for the top quark mass measurements and were not included in systematic uncertainty estimation.
+As these samples were missing matrix-element corrections to the top quark decays, they were not suitable for the top quark mass measurements and were not included in systematic uncertainty estimation.
+Note that neither a \MGvATNLO sample with decay ME corrections~\cite{Frixione:2023hwz} nor a \POWHEG \texttt{bb4l}~\cite{Jezo:2016ujg,Jezo:2023rht} sample was available in a form to be considered for the measurements presented in this review.}